doguhanpolat/DHT-LCD-Usage/README.md

 ### ABOUT THIS PROJECT
 I have used Arduino UNO for this project.
+You can use other cards.

+**NOTE:** If you use another board, you may need to relocate the "SDA, SCL" pins.
+You can find out by looking at the data sheet of the card you are using.

 **First, make the connection of the DHT sensor with the Arduino board.**